geoscixyz/em/content/introduction/introduction_basic_electromagnetic_experiments.rst

 In :ref:`Case Histories<case_histories_index>` we list a number of problems of relevance to today's society.
 In most of those problems there is a requirement to determine what is beneath the surface without direct sampling.
 This is the realm of geophysics.
-In a generic geophysical survey energy is input to the ground.
+In a generic geophysical survey, energy is input to the ground.
 This energy propagates through the subsurface and signals are recorded.
 We briefly discuss each of these below: